Creating Native Plant Habitats at Home

 A fun way to select plants appropriate for your garden space is to visit some native plant nurseries in your area, or look at the plant lists provided by the Marin Chapter of the California Native Plant Society.
 They even have a page to show you when each plant starts blooming so that you can have flowers all year round.
 Another helpful guide to choosing plants is Calscape’s Bay Area Garden Planner.
 For more ideas about creating a monarch waystation read this article by Marin Master Gardener Alice Cason.

-When you create a pollinator garden or a monarch waystation, you are contributing to a wildlife corridor, a chain of contiguous open space, agricultural land, and/or urban waystations that traverses developed areas and allows wildlife to move through them unimpeded.
+When you create a pollinator garden or a monarch waystation, you are contributing to a wildlife corridor.
+Your garden becomes a link in a chain of habitats sprinkled across open and urban spaces as well as agricultural land.
+Monarchs are able to hopscotch across these areas as they move through their migration cycle.

-OK, you have some ideas about plants…now what about the soil?
-It’s a bit hard to make the topic of soil seem interesting, but this seven-minute video by the California Water Board does a great job.
-It is also hilarious!
-Watch it to learn about what makes soil healthy and what the benefits of healthy soil are for your garden.
+It’s hard to make the topic of soil seem interesting, but this seven-minute video by the California Water Board is hilarious!
+Watch it to learn about what makes soil healthy and to understand the benefits of healthy soil for your garden.

 When gardeners prepare the soil before planting, the plants will subsequently flourish with little need for fertilizers or pesticides.

-Mulch can be any material used to cover the soil surface.
-In contrast to compost, not all mulch is organic.
+MULCH refers to material used to cover the soil surface.
 The most popular forms of mulch are wood chips, shavings, or bark.
 Other mulches include seaweed, pine needles, pine cones, hay, straw, cocoa, rice, buckwheat hulls, tree leaves, and grass clippings.

 A third type of mulch includes materials that are natural but not degradable, such as crushed seashells, gravel, pebbles, stone chips, and slate.

-For a deep dive into the pros and cons of various types of mulch, take a look at this table prepared by Marin Master Gardeners.
+For more on mulch, take a look at this table prepared by Marin Master Gardeners.

+COMPOST is a key component of health soil.
 Compost is made of nitrogen and carbon rich materials such as leaves, grass clippings, manure, and kitchen scraps.
-Over time, this organic mixture naturally breaks down — or decomposes — and becomes a rich, dark substance that is ideal for nurturing plants.
-Compost has been called the ultimate form of recycling, as it returns organic nutrients back to the soil in a form that is in turn readily absorbed by plants.
+Over time, this organic mixture naturally breaks down — or decomposes — and becomes a rich, dark substance ideal for nurturing plants.
+The ultimate form of recycling, composting returns organic nutrients back to the soil in a form readily absorbed by plants.

-Compost loosens up the dense texture of heavy clay soils, so it’s easier for plants to grow.
-It also improves sandy soils because organic matter holds water and nutrients better, so the sandy soil does not wash away as quickly.
+Compost loosens up the dense texture of heavy clay soils.
+It improves sandy soils because organic matter holds water and nutrients better, so the sandy soil does not wash away as quickly.

-These are the basic layers of sheet mulching.
 If you become a sheet mulch aficionado, you can refine this basic recipe in innumerable ways.
+For more information, read this article by Martha Proctor, a Marin Master Gardener, and this one by Charlotte Torgovitsky.

 Systems for watering plants can range from the very simple to the very complex.
 Each system has its pros and cons.
 Here are the basic options: